-Electric, natural gas and water utility assistance for unpaid debt on service provided between March 17, 2020 and October 31, 2020.
+Electric, natural gas and water utility assistance for unpaid debt on service provided between March 17, 2020 and date of the application.

 Not to exceed $2,000 per household.